-The final plea agreement said that Christian was fed one packet of Ramen Noodles for breakfast, another for lunch and occasional leftovers from family meals.
-Christian wore size 6 clothing fit for a younger child weighing between 42 and 46 pounds.
+The final plea agreement said that Christian was fed one packet of ramen noodles for breakfast, another for lunch and occasional leftovers from family meals.
+Christian wore size 6 clothing designed for a younger child weighing between 42 and 46 pounds.

 Christian wore diapers that originally had been purchased for the youngest child in the home.
-He was beaten frequently by his father Riley, which caused multiple bruises, swelling and an altered mental state.
+He was beaten frequently by his father Riley Choate, which caused multiple bruises, swelling and an altered mental state.

 Grisly court case

 Riley Choate and Kubina initially pleaded not guilty to the charges, but as the case made its way through the courts, more grisly details became known.
-At the end of 2011, Choate divorced Kubina.
-(The couple married in 1999 in Kentucky.)
-The divorce paved the way for Kubina to enter into a plea agreement to a lesser charge of child neglect in May of 2012.
+At the end of 2011, Riley Choate divorced Kubina.
+The couple married in 1999 in Kentucky.
+The divorce paved the way for Kubina to enter into a plea agreement to a lesser charge of child neglect in May 2012.
 Part of the deal was that she would testify for the prosecution in the trial of her ex-husband.
 She was guaranteed a sentence of 25 to 35 years prison for her testimony.

-Another year of delays in the trial of Riley Choate ended in early 2013, when Choate, 40, impassively pleaded guilty to multiple charges related to Christian’s death.
-By then, Riley Choate had a new fiancée, Penny Murray, who said that she was proud of him.
-According to the terms of his guilty plea, Choate was sentenced to 80 years in prison.
+Another year of delays in the trial of Riley Choate ended in early 2013, when Riley Choate, then 40, impassively pleaded guilty to multiple charges related to Christian’s death.
+By then, Riley Choate had a new fiancee, Penny Murray, who said that she was proud of him.
+According to the terms of his guilty plea, Riley Choate was sentenced to 80 years in prison.